IYNIGO Marks One Year of Existence With Social Media Challenge

-Later in the week, specifically on Wednesday, July 1, 2020, the celebratory events will climax in a webinar which will take the form of a round table conversation.
-The aim is to gather together young people from across Africa, youth leaders, youth organizations and influencers, civil and religious leaders etc., to engage in a dialogue on how the pandemic is affecting young people and envisage the way forward.
+Later in the week on Wednesday, 1st of July, 2020, the celebratory events were climaxed in a webinar which took the form of a round table conversation.
+The aim was to gather together young people from across Africa, youth leaders, youth organizations and influencers, civil and religious leaders among others to engage in a dialogue on how the pandemic is affecting young people and envisage the way forward.

-IYNIGO is seeking huge participation in both the social media challenge and the webinar.
-How to participate?
-Simply take a one-minute video of yourself in which you share your experience of how COVID-19 has affected you and also where you see openings for hopeful action in the future.
+IYNIGO sort participation in both the social media challenge and the webinar with people partaking by taking a one-minute video of themselves in which they share experience of how Covid-19 has affected them and also where they see openings for hopeful action in the future.

 This was shared on IYNIGO’s social media handles: Facebook – IYNIGO; Twitter – @IYNIGO1.
 Beyond sharing a video, the youth were also invited to join the conversation by sharing, liking, commenting, tweeting and retweeting the contents on her social media page.